 by Sara Gottfried, MD and Bianca Garilli, ND, IFMCP

-We’re just starting to understand the full spectrum of toxic threats to the human body.
+We’re just starting to understand the full spectrum of toxic threats to the human body, including obesity.
 What’s clear is that the body doesn’t know what to do with our myriad exposures to toxins.
 They clog the liver, then get stored in fat, and ultimately back up into the brain.
 Since the brain is almost two-thirds fat (the fattiest organ in the body), it makes sense that it’s likely the most vulnerable.
 In fact, the brain is the most calorie-hungry (in scientific terms, “metabolically active”) organ: It is only 2 to 3% of total body weight, but consumes 25% of total body glucose and 20% of total body oxygen.
 Basically, the brain is a metabolic hog.

 Due to the fact that the brain uses so much of the body’s resources, it is quite vulnerable to any toxins that lower metabolism.
 These include obesogens—that is, foreign chemicals that lead to unwanted weight gain, disrupt insulin and other metabolic hormones, and put our patients at greater risk for obesity.
 Ironically, when you burn fat or lose weight, cells can release the toxins they store into the bloodstream, ready to once again tire out the mitochondria or block hormone receptors like insulin or leptin—making you hungrier and storing more fat than you burn as your liver works to recapture the freed toxins.